helgovic/Gradle-for-Delphi/README.md

 When you are ready to compile your app, compile project jar.

+RESOURCES

+Processing of resouces from libraries will merge resources from your project (Place your resources in YOURPROJECT\Res), with resouces from dependencies, and place these in folder YOURPROJECT\MergedRes.
+A R.jar containing R.class'es for the libraries will be generated and added to project.
+Try if your app runs without using this feature, becourse mostly it is not necessary.

 EXCLUSION PARAMETERS

 You can enter three types of parameters: